Kitware/vtk-examples/src/Cxx/Plotting/Histogram2D.md

 ### Description

-This examples uses a vtkChartHistogram to draw a 2D histogram representd as an image.
+This examples uses a vtkChartHistogram to draw a 2D histogram represented as an image.

 The example shows how to set various properties.